ThakurTulsi/Hate-Speech-Recognition-And-Feedback-System/README.md

 ## Dataset

-The dataset used consists of user comments, where each comment is labeled as (The dataset is downloaded from Kaggle link: https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset?resource=download)
+The dataset used consists of user comments, where each comment is labeled as:
 - **Hate Speech**
 - **Offensive Speech**
 - **Neither Hate nor Offensive**
+The dataset is downloaded from Kaggle and also attached in the files section of the repository.
+(Link: https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset?resource=download)

 Text preprocessing includes:
 - Lowercasing